A Self-Guided Day Trip Around Atiu: One Day Itinerary© CookIslandsPocketGuide.com

 Tumai Beach to Atiu Villas

-You have a scenic stretch of coastal forest to keep you shaded (especially if you’re cycling) as you travel from Tumai Beach to Vai Piake Landing, approximately 700m (2,297ft) south.
-Enjoy the views of the rugged coast from the vantage point here.
+You have a scenic stretch of coastal forest to keep you shaded (especially if you’re cycling) as you travel from Tumai Beach to Vai Piake Landing, approximately 700 m (765.6 yards) south.
+Enjoy the stunning views of the rugged coast from this vantage point.
 You can also access a beach through some narrow steps in the rock wall.

-Travel another 2.5km (1.6 miles) to the southern tip of the Atiu, Te Tau.
+Travel another 2.5 km (1.6 mi) to the southern tip of the Atiu, Te Tau.
 Follow a jagged coastal trail to amazing views of a coral field.
 Take it all in, then return up the trail the way you came.

-Your final beach destination is Matai Beach nestled between two rocky cliffs.
-Then, it’s approximately 2.2km (1.4 miles) back to Atiu Villas – with a little bit of uphill for you cyclists.
+Then, it’s approximately 2.2 km (1.4 mi) back to Atiu Villas – with a little bit of uphill for you cyclists.

 More About Planning a Self-Guided Day Trip Around Atiu